joshloyal/dynetlsm/README.md

 lsm.fit(Y)
 ```

-To assess the algorithms convergence, we extract the traces:
+To assess the convergence of the algorithm, we visualize the traces:
 ```python
 from dynetlsm.plots import plot_traces